MisterM13/FunPrograms/AdventCalendar/README.md

 ## Usage:

 ### For Mac users:
-Just click on the `AdventCaledar` app.
-(With the tree Icon) The rest should work by itself.
+Just open the `AdventCaledar` app.
+The rest should work by itself.
 Pleas make shure, that the path to this Directory has no spaces in it.
 (No directories with two or more separated names)

 ### For all others:
 Run the AdventCalendar.java direct from console: